In his book, Mitch says that just about everything on film of Jimi is awful!

 – The Road To Woodstock documentary

-– A Second look (black and white video camera fooage from side-stage including Hear My Train A Comin’
+– A Second look (black and white video camera footage from side-stage including Hear My Train A Comin’

 Press conference at Franck’s Restaurant, Harlem on September 3, 1969

-– Nashville Roots (Billy Cox and Larry Lee recall their early 60s “chilin’ circuit days” with Hendrix as backng musicians for R&B artists)
+– Nashville Roots (Billy Cox and Larry Lee recall their early 60s “chitlin’ circuit days” with Hendrix as backng musicians for R&B artists)

 – Recording Woodstock (Eddie Kramer describes the challenges of recording the concert)